How To Find Your Optimal Running Paces, According To Running Coaches

-"If you look at it that way, you should learn from every single training session", he said.
-"This is what I worked on, this is what worked well, this is what didn't work well, [and] I learned that I shouldn't be doing long runs after a speed run.
-This pace seems to make sense, that pace is getting a little bit quicker—which it should".
+“If you look at it that way, you should learn from every single practice,” he said.
+“This is what I worked on, this is what worked well, this is what didn't work well, [and] I learned that I shouldn't be doing long runs after a speed run.
+This pace seems to make sense, that pace is getting a little bit quicker — which it should.”

-He also noted that it's likely these paces will begin to feel easier as your training progresses, which can alter your perceived effort a bit.
-And for more expert-backed advice, make sure you download the Nike Run Club App!
+He also noted that it’s likely these paces will begin to feel easier as your training progresses, which can alter your perceived effort a bit.
+And for more expert-backed running advice, be sure to download the Nike Run Club App!

 Words by Ashley Lauretta